Nigeria national cricket team: Post independence

 Following Nigeria's independence in 1960, there was much interest in cricket.
 Annual matches against Sierra Leone and The Gambia began in 1964, and were evenly contested until the late 1970s, when football began to become more popular in the country.
 Cricket began a process of decline, and when Tanzania toured in 1974, Nigeria lost two of the three matches and drew the other.
 They also lost heavily to the MCC in 1976.
 Internal problems with both the Nigeria Cricket Association and in Nigeria itself led to a decline in standards, though Nigeria formed a majority of the players on the West Africa cricket team that became an ICC associate member in 1976.

 The West Africa team took part in the ICC Trophy tournaments of 1982 and 1997 before withdrawing from the 2001 tournament in Ontario.
 Nigeria still continued to play on their own on occasion, though they sometimes withdrew from tournaments, as at the 1998 Africa Cricket Association Championship.
 The West African Cricket Conference ceased to exist in 2002, and Nigeria became an associate member of the ICC in their own right the same year.

 ICC membership

 Nigeria's first tournament after becoming an ICC member on their own was the 2002 Africa Cup in Zambia.
 Nigeria finished fourth in their group after their only win of the tournament against Malawi.
-They finished 5th in the Africa Cricket Association Championships in 2004, their only win coming against last placed Tanzania, thus failing to qualify for the 2005 ICC Trophy.
+They finished 5th in the Africa Cricket Association Championships in 2004, their only win coming against the last-placed Tanzania, thus failing to qualify for the 2005 ICC Trophy.

 In August 2006, Nigeria took part in Division Two of the World Cricket League Africa Region in Tanzania, finishing last.
 This originally relegated them to Division Three, though they are not playing in that tournament in 2008.
 They won the North West Africa Championship in 2007 and 2008.